JonnyBanana/DroidMiner_ProVersion_Decompiled_APK/README.md

 Finally placed a series of links to articles and resources on reverse engineering of the apk, android security, LVL, etc., </BR>
-personally I have been very useful.
+personally i have been very useful.

 https://iosgods.com/topic/65627-bypassing-google-license-check-harry-potter-hogwarts-mystery-example-smali/